Minnesota Area Conducting Workshop

 Southwest Minnesota State University

-Application Deadline - May 30, 2022
+Application Deadline - May 30, 2026

-New for 2022: Graduate Seminar Credit now available.
+Graduate Seminar Credit will again be available.

 Contact Dr. John Ginocchio for more information